wtorresjr/wtorresjr/README.md

 Hi I'm Will Torres,

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm Full Stack Software Engineer.
-I'm trying to come up with the next big thing in ABA (Applied Behavioral Analysis).
+I'm trying to come up with the next big thing in ABA (Applied Behavior Analysis).
 Along with being a software developer I'm also a behavior therapist.
 The project I've been devoting the majority of my time to is called Right-Track ABA.
 It's a client performance tracker for behaviors and skill acquisition tracker.
 I'm drawing on my experience as a behavior therapist to create a suite of tools to better serve the ABA community.
 If you're in the health care industry I would love to demo the app for you and get feedback.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=wtorresjr&theme=gruvbox)](https://github.com/anuraghazra/github-readme-stats)